nix-united/golang-echo-boilerplate/README.md

 Then, click "Authorize" and close the popup.
+Now, you are able to make requests which require authentication.

 ## Directories
 1. **/deploy** contains the container (Docker) package configuration and template(docker-compose) for project deployment.